 While prepared with the best intentions, home-cooked meals don’t typically cater for a dog’s extensive nutritional needs.
 They’re also often prepared for human tastes and preferences, rather than a dog’s.
 As well as being time-consuming and expensive, home-cooked meals simply don’t give the peace of mind that you want as a pet owner.

-“Home-cooked meals should only be fed with the supervision of a certified veterinary nutritionist,” says Dr Chimes.
+“Home-cooked meals should only be fed with the supervision of a certified veterinary nutritionist,” she says.

 4. Keep things interesting